dervan/turtledove-js/README.md

 ## Advertisers
 We wrote three web pages that are creating AdInterestGroups:
-- https://sportequipment.pl - a shop which is performing naive retargeting by showing only last viewed categories.
+- https://sportequipment.pl - a shop which is performing naive retargeting by showing ads only for last viewed category.
 - https://catordog.pl - an advertiser that asks you if you like cats or dogs and afterward shows you its ads promoting either cat or dog food.
 If you didn't declare anything, it will show you a generic ad for its visitors.
 Quite the opposite, if you click on an ad and then buy food, then you will see higher valued ads for food buyers.